Monte Carlo Null Models for Genomic Data: Introduction

-For the genomics case studies described in Sections~\ref{sec:genomiclocation}--\ref{sec:Falserejections} we have used q-values~\citep{storey2002} to correct for multiple testing.
-Assume that we test $m$ hypotheses where $p_{(1)} \leq p_{(2)} \leq \cdots \leq p_{(m)}$ are the ordered, observed p-values, $R$ is the number of rejected null hypotheses, and $V$ is the (unknown) number of falsely rejected null hypotheses.
-The false discovery rate (FDR)~\citep{benjamini1995} is then defined as FDR $=\E(V/R)$.
-For each test, the corresponding q-value is defined as the minimum FDR at which the test is called significant.
-Let $\pi_0$ be the proportion of tests that are truly null~\citep{langaas2005} and $q_{(i)}$ the q-value for the test with p-value $p_{i}$.
+For the genomics case studies described in Sections~\ref{sec:genomiclocation}--\ref{sec:Falserejections} we have used $q$-values \citep{storey2002} to correct for multiple testing.
+Assume that we test $m$ hypotheses where $p_{(1)} \leq p_{(2)} \leq\cdots\leq p_{(m)}$ are the ordered, observed $p$-values, $R$ is the number of rejected null hypotheses, and $V$ is the (unknown) number of falsely rejected null hypotheses.
+The false discovery rate (FDR) \citep{benjamini1995} is then defined as FDR $=\E(V/R)$.
+For each test, the corresponding $q$-value is defined as the minimum FDR at which the test is called significant.
+Let $\pi_0$ be the proportion of tests that are truly null \citep{langaas2005} and $q_{(i)}$ the $q$-value for the test with $p$-value $p_{i}$.
 Then, we may estimate $q_{(i)}$ by

-where $\hat \pi_0$ is an estimate of $\pi_0$.
-Thus, the main inputs to this multiple testing method are the observed p-values together with an estimate of $\pi_0$.
-To estimate $\pi_0$, we have used the robust estimator of~\citet{pounds2006}, since this is very computationally efficient and can be shown to be conservative in many realistic settings.
+where $\hat\pi_0$ is an estimate of $\pi_0$.
+Thus, the main inputs to this multiple testing method are the observed $p$-values together with an estimate of $\pi_0$.
+To estimate $\pi_0$, we have used the robust estimator of \citet{pounds2006}, since this is very computationally efficient and can be shown to be conservative in many realistic settings.
 For a general discussion of multiple-testing issues in Monte Carlo settings, see also \citet{sandve2011}.
-All calculations were performed using the R programming language~\citep{R} and the Genomic HyperBrowser.
-A Galaxy Pages~\citep{goecks2010} document allowing for replication of the results is available at url:\\ \url{https://hyperbrowser.uio.no/suppnullmodels}.
+All calculations were performed using the R programming language \citep{R} and the Genomic HyperBrowser.
+A Galaxy Pages \citep{goecks2010} document allowing for replication of the results is available at \url{https://hyperbrowser.uio.no/suppnullmodels}.

-\section{Randomization null models}
+\section{Randomization Null Models}

 Consider a hypothesis test based on data $X$ and a test statistic $T=T(X)$.
 Without loss of generality, we may assume that large values of $T$ constitute evidence against $H_0$.
-Then, for an observed test statistic $T=t$, the decision to accept or reject $H_0$ can be based on the p-value $p=F_0(T \geq t)$, where we reject $H_0$ if $p<\alpha$ for some threshold $\alpha$, and where $F_0$ is the distribution of $T$ under the null model $P_0$.
+Then, for an observed test statistic $T=t$, the decision to accept or reject $H_0$ can be based on the $p$-value $p=F_0(T \geq t)$, where we reject $H_0$ if $p<\alpha$ for some threshold $\alpha$ and where $F_0$ is the distribution of $T$ under the null model $P_0$.
 If $P_0$ is false, $T$ has distribution $F_1$.